-Browse according to category by choosing from the following category options or see the full listing of USDA 840 Tags by scrolling further down the page.
+Browse according to category by choosing from the following category options or see a more complete listing of USDA 840 Tags by scrolling further down the page.

-This page lists a number of the current tags approved for the National Animal Identification System (NAIS) which is the system originally started in response to the first Mad Cow or BSE case discovery here in the United States at the end of 2003.
+This page lists a number of the current tags approved for the Animal Disease Traceablity program (ADT - formerly NAIS) which is the system originally started in response to the first Mad Cow or BSE case discovery here in the United States at the end of 2003.
 (Scroll about halfway down page to view tags.)

-Sagebrush Tags / RFIDtagstcc.com is an authorized tag manager/reseller for the '840' series tags from Allflex, Y-TEX, Hasco, Temple Tag and Destron Fearing which are approved for use with the USDA/NAIS National Animal Identification program.
-These tags bear the Official Eartag Shield and manufacturer's name along with the 15-digit identification number beginnig with 840.
+Sagebrush Tags is an authorized tag manager/reseller for the '840' series tags from Allflex, Y-TEX, Temple Tag/Z Tags and Destron Fearing which are approved for use with the USDA/ADT Animal Disease Traceability program.
+These tags bear the Official Ear tag Shield and manufacturer's name along with the 15-digit identification number beginning with 840.
 They can also be used with other certification programs.
 These devices are not to be removed from the animal once they have been applied.

 In order to purchase the 840 tags you MUST have a Premise ID number (PIN) or Location ID Number (LID) registered through your state Dept. of Agriculture or tribe.
 Orders for the 840 tags will be shipped to the address of the premise registration unless special arrangements are made.
 There will be a 'Special Instructions" box on the order form for you to enter your premise ID number.

-There are now a variety of devices which have been approved for the NAIS including RFID button tags; matched sets which include an RFID button tag and a visual tag set with matching 15-digit nubmers; All in one tags which combine the RFID device with a panel tag; or USDA 840 visual tags which are panel tags with a 15-digit number printed on them.
+There are now a variety of devices which have been approved for the ADT including RFID button tags; matched sets which include an RFID button tag and a visual tag set with matching 15-digit numbers; All in one tags which combine the RFID device with a panel tag; or USDA 840 visual tags which are panel tags with a 15-digit number printed on them.